-In Turkey, the rights all Turkish citizens are treated equal is governed by a constitution founded on secular principles that Turkey established in 1923.
+In Turkey, the rights of all Turkish citizens are treated equally is governed by a constitution founded on secular principles that Turkey established in 1923.

 Created by a man named Mustafa Kemal who is referred to as simply “Ataturk.”

 Ataturk went to great lengths to reform his nation who were basically the puked out Turkish remains of the Ottoman Empire.

 So how come Turkey is constantly taking steps to make sure one day non-Muslims will have the same rights as Muslims?

 It is kind of depressing that in the year 2017 there are still people who are facing huge amounts of discrimination in their country.

 During the Ottoman era, not many Turks at the time believed in concepts like equality.
 The best some Turks could muster was not making their superiority over Armenians as well as all non-Muslims an issue, while other Turks made it a point to never let them forget who was in charge.

 What about today, should not a country claiming it is founded on the principles of secularism belief in equality for all?

 Obviously, religion still rules, and for centuries the Muslim religion has always played a key role in how Armenians were treated.